sagemath/trac_to_gh/Issue 6931.md

 # Issue 6931: implement faster computation of data about intersection of abelian varieties attached to modular symbols spaces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6931

 Original creator: was